Krypton/Xenon Light Bulbs FAQS

 Q) How does a krypton/xenon light bulb create light?

-A) A krypton/xenon light bulb, like an incandescent light bulb, creates light by passing electricity through a filament until the filament reaches the point of “incandescence”, the point at which the filament gives off light in addition to heat.
+A) Like any incandescent light bulb, it creates light by passing electricity through a filament until the filament reaches the point of “incandescence”, the point at which the filament gives off light in addition to heat.

 Q) Do I have to be concerned about touching a cool krypton/xenon light bulb with my bare hands?